 Tesia is champion swimmer.
 She attended St. Cloud State University in Minnesota where she earned a degree in elementary education as well as the following swimming accolades: 12 All American titles, five school records and 2003 SCSU Woman Athlete of the Year.
 She also spent four years as part of the Swim Camp at Stanford University lead by legendary swimming coach Skip Kenney.
 Tesia teaches Swim Tech Fitness, a fee-based class that helps to refine stroke technique and efficiency.

-Tiffany is the Athletic Club’s Fitness Coordinator.
-She has been teaching at the Club since 2004.
-In addition to being a personal trainer, Tiffany is certified to teach Spin classes, TRX and Group Fitness.
-In addition to her management duties, Tiffany teaches spinning and TRX, which stands for Total body Resistance Exercise and incorporates a suspension training system to develop strength, balance, flexibility and core.
+Tiffany has been teaching at the Club since 2004.
+In addition to being a personal trainer, Tiffany teaches spinning, group fitness and TRX, which stands for Total body Resistance Exercise and incorporates a suspension training system to develop strength, balance, flexibility and core.